Is there a super-selection rule in quantum cosmology?: Introduction

 \section{Introduction}

 The singularity problem in quantum cosmology has been addressed since the beginning of this area of research \cite{deWitt}.
 A long discussion on the possibility of resolve the singularity by mean of quantum effects took place since then.
-In the context of the Wheeler-DeWitt (WDW) approach \cite{deWitt}\cite{halli3} , models have been obtained where the singularity persists in the quantum regime (see for example Ref. \cite{halli3}\cite{blyth}\cite{laflamme}\cite{hh1983}\cite{h1984}\cite{lemos}) and also models in which the singularity is avoided due to quantum effects (see Ref. \cite{nelson1}\cite{nelson3}\cite{NSF}\cite{nelson4}\cite{kiefer}).
+In the context of the Wheeler-DeWitt (WDW) approach \cite{deWitt}\cite{halli3} , models have been obtained where the singularity persists in the quantum regime (see for example Ref. \cite{halli3}\cite{blyth}\cite{laflamme}\cite{hh1983}\cite{h1984}\cite{lemos}) and also models in which the singularity is avoided due to quantum effects (see Ref. \cite{kim}\cite{nelson1}\cite{nelson3}\cite{NSF}\cite{nelson4}\cite{kiefer}).
 That is to say there has been no absolute consensus on whether in the quantum regime the singularity is maintained as a strong result in the WDW approach.
-Furthermore there is no general agreement on the necessary criteria for quantum avoidance of singularities (for a clarifying analysis of the various criteria see \cite{kiefer}).
+Furthermore there is no general agreement on the necessary criteria for quantum avoidance of singularities (for a clarifying analysis of the various criteria see \cite{kiefer} and for the important problem of preservation of unitarity evolution see \cite{kim2}\cite{bertoni}).